nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 :bulb: **Tip:** Tips are useful suggestions that you can follow.

-:exclamation: **Caution:** Cautions are used as warnings for certain actions that may cause errors.
+:exclamation: **Caution:** Cautions are used as warnings for actions that may cause data loss.

 ## Quick start